This course is ideal if you want to specialise in human resource management.

 You will develop your understanding of HRM practices across a variety of organisational settings, with an emphasis on strategic, international and comparative analysis.

-3 good reasons to study Human Resource Management and Development at Salford:
+3 good reasons to study Human Resource Management and Development:

 - Gain a qualification in human resources management, recognised widely as an increasingly important component of all businesses strategic objectives